Justin-Sniesak/Justin-Sniesak/README.md

 Thank you for visiting my GitHub.
-My focus is on GCP, K8 and Go.
-Some Terraform as applicable.
-My pinned repos are for the tech I am actively working on upskilling, creating and leveling up in.
-Please see the applicable readme.md files for details, screencaptures and specifics.
+My focus is on GCP, K8 and Python.
+Some Terraform, Puppet, Grafana, SQL, and of course, keeping up with any changes in the RHEL space.
+My pinned repos are for the tech I am actively working on upskilling and maintaining, building in, and leveling up.
+Please see the applicable readme.md files for details, screencaptures and any other applicable specifics.

 As I have been working through the Udacity GCP Fundamentals course I am finishing up, I have enjoyed the labs and learning, especially using GKE and Kubernetes, more then any tech I have touched recently.
-The level of engagement and intrest I have enjoyed while working through this course has inspired me to go all in on the following technologies for my career going forward: GCP, Kubernetes, SQL and Go - Specifically for a Principal Cloud Architect or Staff Platform Engineering role.
+The level of engagement and intrest I have enjoyed while working through this course has inspired me to go all in on the above technologies for this next stage in my my career going forward - Specifically for a Staff Platform Engineering role.

-As such, I am seetting a highly ambitious goal for myself to level up my career more then ever before.
-I am going to obtain the below certifications, complete every single lab - proving hand-on proficiency and subject matter expertise through professionally well documented repos, in the following timeframe.
-One of the reasons I am calling this timeline out is this sets specific chronological deadlines I would like to adhere to, which increases the liklihood of completing these goals within the timeframe I would like.
-I look forward to this next year, and the technical skill advancement that will come from obtaining the following:
+As such, I am setting a more ambitious goal for myself to level up my career more then I ever have in the past before.
+I am going to obtain the below certifications, and complete the following courses - proving hand-on proficiency and subject matter expertise through professionally well documented repos, in the following timeframe.
+One of the reasons I am calling this timeline out is this sets specific chronological deadlines I would like to adhere to, which increases the liklihood of completing these goals within the timeframe I have set.
+I look forward to the next two years, and the technical advancement that will come from obtaining the following:

-- GCP Cloud Digital Leader | Time to Complete: (1) Month | Deliverable Date: 09152025
-- Go Advanced Proficiency/Produce well documented and production ready code: | Time to Complete: (2) Months | Deliverable Date: 11152025
-- KCNA | Time to Complete: (1) Month | Deliverable Date: 12152025
-- SQL | Time to Complete: 42H - (3) Months | Deliverable Date: 03152026
-- GCP ACE | Time to Complete: (6) Months | Deliverable Date: 09152026
-- CKA | Time to Complete: (3) Months | Deliverable Date: 12152026
-- GCP PCA | Time to Complete: (4) Months | Deliverable Date: 04152027
-- CKS: | Time to Complete: (2) Months | Deliverable Date: 06152027

 This is in addition to maintaining my current certifications: